joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/005-Setup-Ansible-and-Jenkins.md

   python version = 3.8.10 (default, Jun  2 2021, 10:49:15) [GCC 9.4.0]
 ```

 Next, create your inventory file.
-You can simply use/copy the **edenjen.inv** file and just replace the IP of the **jenkinsmaster1** with the IP of your remote machine.
+You can simply use/copy the **edenjen.inv** file and just replace the IP of the **jenkinsmaster** with the IP of your remote machine.

-## Run the playbooks
+## Install Jenkins

-Create the **install-jenkins.yml** playbook.
-You can simply use the playbook below.
+Create the playbook.

 ```yaml title="install-jenkins.yml"
 # installs jenkins